Concord coach: Design

-Inside there were three bench seats which accommodated 6, 9 or 12 passengers, depending on model.
-Bench seats at the front and back of the coach had limited headroom.
-Passengers on the center bench had no backrest but steadied themselves with a broad leather harness suspended across the coach by straps from the roof.
-Another six passengers could travel on the roof.
+Coaches were built to order, and would hold six, nine, or twelve passengers—some late versions even carried sixteen.
+Inside the coach are bench seats.
+The first and last seats inside have limited headroom because of the curvature of the floor.
+Passengers on the center bench have no backrest but can steady themselves with a broad leather harness suspended across the coach by straps from the roof.
+In some models, up to six passengers can travel on the roof.